ahmedhanifc/AhmedHanif/README.md

 # AhmedHanif
 Welcome to my personal website!
 I am a Data Science and AI student passionate about using technology to tackle real-world problems.
 With a blend of technical skills and a commitment to community engagement, I strive to create innovative solutions that make a positive impact.
-Explore my projects, learn about my journey, and connect with me
+Explore my projects, learn about my journey, and connect with me at
+60301085@udst.edu.qa, ahmedhanifc@gmail.com, or on LinkedIn.